suzynakayama/suzynakayama/README.md

 - 🤓 &nbsp;&nbsp; I am learning GraphQL/Apollo and Flask.

-- ⚡ &nbsp;&nbsp; Fun fact: I used to be a lawyer and a pastry chef before discovering how cool it is to code!
+- ⚡ &nbsp;&nbsp; Fun facts: I used to be a lawyer and a pastry chef before discovering how cool it is to code!
 Also, I like to crochet and watch animes!

-- 📫 &nbsp;&nbsp; You can reach me:
+- 📫 &nbsp;&nbsp; You can reach me at my:

   - [Portfolio](https://www.suzynakayama.com)